 Connecting to the DIP

 Participants that are connecting to the DIP for the first time will need to complete the DIP Onboarding process.
-Details of this activity will be communicated via the non-SIT S&A Qualification Test team in the QWG, Non-SIT S&A Qualification Testing Sub-Group.
+Details [ REF 10 : MHHS DEL1671 DIP Onboarding Guide ] of this activity will be communicated via the non-SIT S&A Qualification Test team in the QWG, Non-SIT S&A Qualification Testing Sub-Group.

 Sandbox